<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Average void periods in days across UK regions since January 2020.

-Voids lengthened in October.
-The average void period rose from 16 days in September to 21 days in October - an eye-watering increase of an 31.3%.
+Voids fell in December.
+The average void period dropped from 24 days in November to 23 days in December - a change of 4.2%.

 3. Tenant salaries see uplift